Karturbis/UML/README.md

 # UML
-A python script, that creates Uml diagrams from user inputs in  ASCII art.
+A python script, that creates Uml diagrams in  ASCII art from user inputs.